Free Sample for You: Advent Bible Study 2024

 If you are using a study Bible, read through the comments in the study portion.
 Take notes on anything you find meaningful.

-For instance mine says, “Eternal life is viewed as a free gift, a present experience, and a reward.
-Here Paul is not speaking of Timothy’s salvation, but instead of his fruitfulness in this life and his rewards in the next.
-The good confession is Timothy’s call and ministry.
-Paul was urging Timothy to continue his ministry of preaching the Word of God.”
 I would make notes about what the terms mean.
-My study Bible also lists some verses to back up the definitions – I would go look those verses up and write them down with definitions, where appropriate.
+My study Bible also lists some verses to back up the definitions and terms (see links above)- I would go look those verses up and write them down with definitions, where appropriate.

 Apply